It's time to stop treating your swing trading as a hobby. It's time to get serious.

 close > average (close, 66)

-Let's move on to the second part of our simple swing trading system, how to know when to buy SPY.
+Now, let's move on to the second part of our swing trading strategy, when exactly do you trade SPY?

 So, let's look at SPY and ask the computer a simple question, is today's close the lowest in 3 days?
 You can play around with the number of days to look back at, but I've found 3 works well.